Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Introduction of UG 2 + Challenge Track 2

 \subsection{Semi-Supervised Action Recognition in the Dark}

 While fully supervised training in dark videos allow models to cope with dark environments directly, publicly available dark videos are scarce compared with the vast amount of normal illuminated videos, which could be obtained with ease.
 Due to the high cost of both video collection and annotation, simply increasing the scale of dark video datasets for improving the effectiveness of fully supervised learning would not be a feasible strategy.
 Alternatively, the large amount of normal illuminated videos presented in previous public datasets should be utilized to train transferable models that could be generalized to dark videos.
 Such transfer may be further boosted with certain frame enhancements.
 The above strategy could be regarded as a semi-supervised learning strategy for action recognition in dark videos, which motivates the design of Sub-Challenge 2.
 The Sub-Challenge 2 of UG2-2 (UG2-2.2) is designed to guide participants to tackle action recognition in dark environments in a semi-supervised manner, achieved by generalizing models learnt in non-challenging environments to the challenging dark environments.

 To this end, the participants are provided with a subset of the labeled HMDB51 \citep{kuehne2011hmdb} that includes 643 videos from five action classes (i.e., drink, jump, pick, pour, and push), for the training of models in non-challenging environments.

 Meanwhile, to facilitate the transfer of models, the second component of ARID-\textit{plus}, with a total of 1,613 dark video clips, is provided to the participants in an unlabeled manner, which can be optionally used at the participants' discretion for training and validation.
 The 1,613 clips contain the same five categories of actions.
-Similar to UG2-2.1, a hold-out set containing 722 real-world dark video clips with the same classes is provided for testing.
+Similar to UG2-2.1, a hold-out set containing 722 real-world dark video clips with the same classes is provided for testing. {

 Overall, there are at least 297 clips for each action class.
 The detailed distribution of train(validation)/test dark video clips is shown in Fig. \ref{figure:3-1-distribution_mean_std}(c).
+It is also noted that the current dataset for UG2-2.2 is non-uniform as depicted in Fig. \ref{figure:3-1-distribution_mean_std}(c) thanks to the varied difficulty in collecting the different categories of actions, and may cause additional biases during training. }

 During training, participants can also optionally use pre-trained models, and/or external data, including self-synthesized or self-collected data.
 However, the 1,613 dark video clips provided during the training/validation phase are not allowed to be manually labeled for training (i.e., they must remain to be unlabeled).
 Participants are to state explicitly if any pre-trained model or external data is used, and are ranked by the top-1 accuracy of the hold-out test set with reproducibility subject to testing if the relevant solution's testing accuracy stands out.
 Changes in extra data that have been applied in UG2-2.1 have also been employed in the extra dark video clips for UG2-2.2.
 Such changes result in a similar degradation of clip visibility (as depicted in Fig. \ref{figure:3-1-distribution_mean_std}(a)), and an increase in view angles and average clip length.
 We show the sampled frames from the labeled HMDB51 train set, the unlabeled dark train/validation set, as well as the hold-out test set in Fig. \ref{figure:3-2-samples}(c) and Fig. \ref{figure:3-2-samples}(d).